Chronic noncommunicable diseases (NCDs) are the number one cause of death and disability in the world.

-- Noncommunicable diseases (NCDs) kill 41 million people each year, equivalent to 71% of all deaths globally.
+- Noncommunicable diseases (NCDs) kill 41 million people each year worldwide, equivalent to 71% of all deaths globally.
+In the Region of the Americas, 5.5 million deaths are by NCDs.

-- Each year, 15 million people die from a NCD between the ages of 30 and 69 years; over 85% of these "premature" deaths occur in low- and middle-income countries.
+- Each year, 15 million people -2.2 million in the Region of the Americas - die from a NCD between the ages of 30 and 69 years; over 85% of these "premature" deaths occur in low- and middle-income countries.

-- Cardiovascular diseases account for most NCD deaths, or 17.9 million people annually, followed by cancers (9.0 million), respiratory diseases (3.9million), and diabetes (1.6 million).
+- Cardiovascular diseases account for most NCD deaths, or 17.9 million people annually, followed by cancers (9.0 million), respiratory diseases (3.9million), and diabetes (1.6 million), globally.

 - These 4 groups of diseases account for over 80% of all premature NCD deaths.